Corrado Segre

 Corrado Segre (20 August 1863 – 18 May 1924) was an Italian mathematician who is remembered today as a major contributor to the early development of algebraic geometry.

 Early life

 Corrado's parents were Abramo Segre and Estella De Benedetti.

 Career

 Segre developed his entire career at the University of Turin, first as a student of Enrico D'Ovidio.
-In 1883 he published a dissertation on quadrics in projective space and was named as assistant to professors in algebra and analytic geometry.
+In 1883 he published a dissertation on quadrics in projective space and was named an assistant to professors in algebra and analytic geometry.
 In 1885 he also assisted in descriptive geometry.
-He began to instruct in projective geometry, as stand-in for Giuseppe Bruno, from 1885 to 1888.
-Then for 36 years he had the chair in higher geometry following D'Ovidio.
+He began to instruct in projective geometry, as a stand-in for Giuseppe Bruno, from 1885 to 1888.
+Then for 36 years, he had the chair in higher geometry following D'Ovidio.
 Segre and Giuseppe Peano made Turin known in geometry, and their complementary instruction has been noted as follows: